PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Structural Optimizations

 \subsection{Weight Redistribution}

 Our second optimization is \textit{weight redistribution}, a technique that redistributes weights across the network while maintaining functional equivalence.
-The goal is to reduce the multiplicative depth of certain functions by one.
-It specifically targets average pooling, batch normalization, and polynomial activations.
+The goal is to reduce the multiplicative depth of selected operations by one.
+It specifically targets average pooling, batch normalization, and polynomial activation.
 For average pooling, redistribution eliminates the normalization step by setting the divisor to one.
-For polynomial functions, the highest-order coefficient is set to one.
-For example, the polynomial activation $c_2 x^2 + c_1 x + c_0$ is transformed into $x^2 + p_1 x + p_0$, reducing its multiplicative depth from two to one, \textit{the theoretical minimum for an activation function}.
+For polynomial functions, coefficients are normalized so that the highest-order coefficient is set to one.
+For example, the polynomial activation $c_2 x^2 + c_1 x + c_0$ is transformed into $x^2 + \bar{c}_1 x + \bar{c}_0$, reducing its multiplicative depth from two to one, \textit{the theoretical minimum for an activation function}.
 These transformations alone break model equivalence.
-To maintain it, other nodes in the network must compensate for the change.
-We refer to the nodes initiating weight redistribution as \textit{donors}, and the nodes adjusting their parameters to preserve equivalence as \textit{receivers}.
-We represent the network as a directed graph and traverse it, identifying all eligible donor nodes.
-For each donor, redistribution can be applied either \textit{forward} or \textit{backward}, affecting receivers among the donor's successors or predecessors, respectively.
+To maintain it, other nodes in the network must compensate for the redistributed weights.
+We refer to the nodes that initiate redistribution as \textit{donors}, and to nodes that adjust their parameters to restore equivalence as \textit{receivers}.
+We represent the network as a directed graph and traverse it to identify all eligible donor nodes.
+For each donor, redistribution can be applied either \textit{forward} or \textit{backward}, affecting receivers among the donor's successors or predecessors, respectively, as illustrated in Figure \ref{fig:weight_redistribution}.